avosvotes/kade-fullstack/README.md

 ### 3) App of liberty

 Good work!
-You add all the main functionalities.
+You add all the main features.
 However, the platform still can be enriched and improved.

 Here is an exhaustive list of ideas that can be implemented to improve the platform:
 - Develop a function library on the frontend side to display all information well to users and the administror.
 - Develop a security middleware

-__NOTE:__ You are free to add your own functionality ideas.
+__NOTE:__ You are free to add your own feature ideas.
 If you do so, please carefully explain them in the report.md file.
-It is not obliged to develop all these new functionalities.
-Only implemented functionalities will be evaluated.
+It is not obliged to develop all these new features.
+Only implemented features will be evaluated.
 However, please consider at least 2 hours of work to try this exercise part.